How Can We Help?

 • Video script plus additional content not covered in videos provided in Instructor Manual

-• Students fill in guided notes and examples in Student Worktext as they follow video instructions
+• Active Note-Taking: Enhance learning by filling in guided notes and examples in the Student Worktext as your student follows video instructions, reinforcing key concepts and skills.

 NOTE TAKING